Amahl and the Night Visitor on DVD

 (The American Boychoir Archives)

 It was estimated that five million people saw the live broadcast, the largest audience ever to see a televised opera.
-Almost immediately, there was a clamor for a rebroadcast.
-By December 28, NBC was already discussing an encore presentation, and indeed Amahl would appear once again, broadcast live with the original cast on Easter Sunday 1952, the only time that it would ever be shown on TV outside of the Christmas season.
+And there was no doubt they’d liked what they’d seen; enthusiastic viewers jamming the NBC switchboard for hours following the broadcast.
+By December 26 the network was already discussing an encore presentation, and indeed Amahl would appear once again, broadcast live with the original cast on Easter Sunday 1952, the only time that it would ever be shown on TV outside of the Christmas season.
 It won a Peabody Award later in 1952, and when the Times TV critic, Jack Gould, did finally write about it, it was to cite it as one of the finest accomplishments in the short (six years!) history of television.

 The Gift That Kept On Giving